hashishrajan/cloud-security-vulnerabilities/README.md

 # Contribute
 Do you want to contribute to this list?
-Feel free to send a PR and make sure your tool is [Open Source](https://en.wikipedia.org/wiki/Open_source).
+Feel free to send a PR.

 # Cloud Service Provider Vulnerabilites